Hiking with a View: Six suggestions for new places to wander in Wisconsin

 Green Lake (Central Wisconsin)

-As well as past private residences that allow you to catch glimpses of the lake through their yards.
+Besides the scenic old stone bridges you will hike past private residences that allow you to catch glimpses of the lake through their yards.
 These properties also have some vintage structures that remind you of the era in which these vacation areas were in their heyday of being established.

 Marinette County (Far North-Eastern Wisconsin)

-Known for it’s hiking to the many waterfalls in the area, Marinette county also provides roadside stops of notable interest if you are looking for a vast view.
+Known for its hiking to the many waterfalls in the area, Marinette county also provides roadside stops of notable interest if you are looking for a vast view.

 There is great pull-off area that is clearly marked where you can enjoy the bluff of trees that disappear into the distance on your way to more intimate woodland adventures.